okta/okta-developer-docs/packages/@okta/vuepress-site/code/nodejs/index.md

 Okta-hosted Sign-In Widget guide:

-[Sign into your web app with redirect auth](#) (WILL EVENTUALLY BE /docs/guides/sign-into-web-app-redirect/node-express/main/)
+[Sign in to your web app with redirect auth](#) (WILL EVENTUALLY BE /docs/guides/sign-into-web-app-redirect/node-express/main/)

 Embedded SDK and Sign-In Widget sign-in guide: